-We love a cropped cut.
-And what's not to love?
+We love a cropped cut, and what's not to love?
 It's versatile, generally low maintenance, and makes your facial features stand out.
 One cropped look we love is the TWA, aka the "teeny weeny afro."
-Beauty icons like Lupita Nyong'o, Sanaa Lathan, and Willow Smith have donned the style on red carpets, magazine covers, beauty campaigns, and famously in the Netflix film Nappily Ever After where Sanaa Lathan shaved her own hair on camera.
+Beauty icons like Lupita Nyong'o, Sanaa Lathan, and Willow Smith have donned the style on red carpets, magazine covers, beauty campaigns, and famously in the Netflix film Nappily Ever After, where Sanaa Lathan shaved her own hair on camera.
 Each of these stars, and many others, has added their own spin on the traditional TWA by adorning their cropped curls with accessories and even switching up the shape of the beloved cut with tapered profiles, designs, and cool undercuts.

 We can't say for sure who coined the term "teeny weeny afro," but what we do know is the TWA is often a gateway to going natural (and creativity).
-To get the full details on how to style and care for a tapered TWA, we reached out to Tonya Thompson, and Sharie Wilson, sister, stylists, and co-founders of DreamGirls, and Camille Friend, who is known for creating big-screen beauty looks for blockbuster films like Black Panther, Dreamgirls, and Guardians of the Galaxy.
+To get the full details on how to style and care for a tapered TWA, we reached out to Tonya Thompson and Sharie Wilson, sisters, stylists, and co-founders of DreamGirls, and Camille Friend, who is known for creating big-screen beauty looks for blockbuster films like Black Panther, Dreamgirls, and Guardians of the Galaxy.

 What Is a TWA?

 So, what is a TWA?
 It's just like the acronym details: a small afro.
 However, the creativity the TWA can spark is unmatched.
-You can highlight your curls and coils, opt for a more structured crisp silhouette, or a mixture of both with stylized, creative designs.
+You can highlight your curls and coils, opt for a more structured crisp silhouette, or embrace a mixture of both with stylized, creative designs.
 Thompson and Wilson tell Byrdie, "A TWA is a short natural hairstyle commonly worn after you do the big chop.
 This cute style is often done when you are trying to transition from relaxed to natural hair, or when you are giving your hair a fresh start after excessive heat damage done through day-to-day styling."
-In addition to helping hit the reset button on your curls, the crop cut can also be a way to try something new.
+In addition to helping hit the reset button on your curls, the cropped cut can also be a way to try something new.

 How Do You Style a Tapered TWA?